larry-athey/climate-czar/README.md

 # Climate Czar
 Universal remote climate monitoring and management system for greenhouses and indoor grow operations.
-No hardware brand dependencies, if you can read or control a device from the command line, then it's compatible with Climate Czar.
+No hardware brand dependencies, if you can read or control a sensor or smart switch from the command line, then it's compatible with Climate Czar.

 Live demo at https://greenhouse.panhandleponics.com/cz/?CZ_THEME=1